Honduran art: Republican art (1823-today)

 Statue of Francisco Morazán in Tegucigalpa.

-After independence, Honduras went through many changes, from being a province of the First Mexican Empire for a very brief time to being part of the Central American Federation, eventually becoming independent from it in 1838.
+After independence, Honduras went through many changes, from briefly being a province of the First Mexican Empire to being part of the Central American Federation, eventually becoming independent from it in 1838.
 From then on, there was a period of attempted consolidation as a republican state, and in terms of social system and culture, it was not very different from what it had been in colonial times.
-However, with the arrival of the Liberal Reform, Honduras would see an artistic and literary flourishing thanks to its openness to the world.
+However, with the arrival of the Liberal Reform, Honduras' openness to the world resulted in an artistic and literary flourishing.

-We would see the arrival of artistic techniques from western Europe and North America in the country and an increasing number of remodeling of public areas that required new statues and monuments that honored national heroes such as General Francisco Morazan.
-This art, more focused on nationalism, would serve to create a cultural identity to differentiate itself from other countries.
+Artistic techniques from western Europe and North America began gaining influence within the country, and an increasing number of remodeling projects of public areas resulted in new statues and monuments, which honored national heroes such as General Francisco Morazán, being created.
+This art, more focused on nationalism, served to create a Honduran cultural identity which differentiated itself from other countries.

+Western Romanticism influences began to reach Honduras through national elites in the beginning of the 20th century.
+This resulted in a Honduran campaign to reimagine history and create national symbols, birthing art which depicted famous images of Honduran history, such as the Battle of La Trinidad during the First Central American Civil War.

+During the late 18th century, a process of construction of new buildings based on a neoclassical style heavily influenced by countries like France began to be seen; these buildings would be erected in Tegucigalpa, Comayagua, Santa Rosa, and to a lesser extent on the north coast.

 20th Century

+Mario Zamora Alcántara, one of the most famous Honduran sculptors of the 20th century, he worked in Honduras, Mexico, and the United States.

-During the dictatorship of General Tiburcio Carias Andino, an attempt was made to create a Honduran identity based on the rescue of elements of the Mayan culture but emphasizing the mestizo character of the country, as a people inherited from the ancient Mayan civilization and in turn descendants of the Spanish colonists, the union of their worlds, this movement promoted by the dictatorships was called the "Mayanization of Honduras."
+During the dictatorship of General Tiburcio Carias Andino, an attempt was made to create a Honduran identity based on the rescue of elements from the Mayan culture but emphasizing the mestizo character of the country, as a people both descended from the ancient Mayan civilization and the Spanish colonists.
+This movement promoted by the dictatorships was called the "Mayanization of Honduras."

-Mario Zamora Alcántara, one of the most famous Honduran sculptors of the 20th century, he worked in Honduras, Mexico and the United States.

-With the arrival of the coups d'état and the military juntas, protesting artistic movements began.
-The best known would be the cartoons that criticized the governments of the country during the Cold War, in addition to paintings that rescued the indigenous past of Honduras as well as the working and peasant classes of the country.
-During this time the most famous sculptor of Honduras Mario Zamora Alcántara would arrive, who would study in Mexico and would create some of the largest monumental works in the country such as The So-Called Cristo del Picacho.
+With the arrival of the coups d'état and the military juntas, artistic movements of protesting began.
+The most famous are the cartoons that criticized the government of the country during the Cold War, in addition to paintings that rescued the indigenous past of Honduras as well as the working and peasant classes of the country.
+During this time, the most famous sculptor of Honduras, Mario Zamora Alcántara, would arrive, eventually creating some of the largest monumental works in the country such as the Cristo del Picacho.

 Many painters would be recognized in this period for representing the country in a pictorial way.
-By the beginning of the 21st century Honduras would see an artistic boom in murals, many of them closely related to the political unrest that occurred at that time, seeking to highlight the social character in them.
+By the beginning of the 21st century, Honduras would see an artistic boom in murals, many of them focused on highlighting the social character of the political unrest occurring at the time.